 Why should I study this subject?

 you are always on the look out for vibrant colour combinations, intricate textures, delicate lighting, and a quirky composition, then this course is for you.
-We invite curious students who are willing to learn not just how to frame a good shot, but also how to use your camera settings to achieve professional photographs with real impact.
+We invite students who are curious and willing to learn, not just how to frame a good shot, but also how to use your camera settings to achieve professional photographs with real impact.

 What will I study?

-How to present your work creatively in both digital and hand made sketchbooks
+• How to present your work creatively in both digital and hand-made sketchbooks

-How to critique your work and that of others
+• How to critique your work and that of others

 What are the entry requirements?